towersvault/shinpokered/README.md

   - Also makes it so there is a rare chance for any pokemon to be encountered in the safari zone (depends on location)
 - The game corner chief will buy pokemon from the player post-e4
 - There is a new NPC in the west-east underground path that generates random battles after beating the elite 4
+- There is a new NPC in the north-south underground path that generates mirror matches after beating the elite 4
 - New item M.GENE:
   - Re-randomizes a pkmn's DVs to values of 9,8,8,8 or more.
   - Win 5 matches in a row against the random team NPC to get a M.GENE (leaving the area resets the win streak)